 This is Week #32 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 My husband is an extremely thoughtful gift-giver.
 Without fail, I am pleasantly surprised by every gift he gives me.
 Have I mentioned the spice rack he had a friend make for me for our anniversary this year?
 The one made out of black walnut?
 It was perfect.
 I totally love it.
 But it has nothing to do with this post.

 Another of his recent thoughtful gifts was a bowl full of food "goodies," including a package of dried morel mushrooms.
 If you are not a crazed foodie like myself, you are probably laughing.
 If you are a crazed foodie like myself, then you completely understand my excitement.
 And you will also understand why I was so excited to make this recipe!

 1/2 cup Dijon mustard

 2 tablespoons flat-leaf parsley